developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/license/index.md

 ## Overview

-Commercial deployment to devices requires an End-User License (also known as an "Activation ID" or AID) issued by Zebra Technologies for each device.
+Device Tracker requires an end-user license issued by Zebra Technologies.
 Licensing with Device Tracker is a simple, seamless process integrated with the normal operation of Device Tracker without the need for additional user intervention.

-<p>Device Tracker uses the floating license model, in which licenses are shared among devices from a license pool.
+<p>Device Tracker uses the floating license model, in which licenses are shared among devices from a combined license pool regardless of expiration date.
 If a license is available, the Device Tracker server allocates a license to the device.
 When a license is no longer needed, the license is released from the device and returned to the license pool to make available to other devices.</p>

 Available license types: